 shinzo-labs/gmail-mcp

-gmail-mcp (41 stars, up from 34 — +21%) attempts full Gmail API coverage — messages, threads, labels, drafts, settings, push notifications, and profile retrieval.
+gmail-mcp (41 stars, up from 34 in March — +21%) attempts full Gmail API coverage — messages, threads, labels, drafts, settings, push notifications, and profile retrieval.
 Install via npx.
 The settings and push notification management tools are broader than most servers offer, which means broader permissions required.
-Shinzo Labs has also launched an observability platform for MCP servers (shinzo), suggesting ongoing investment in the MCP ecosystem.

 Other Servers

-- david-strejc/gmail-mcp-server — uses IMAP/SMTP instead of the Gmail API.
+• david-strejc/gmail-mcp-server — uses IMAP/SMTP instead of the Gmail API.
 Works with app-specific passwords.
-Could theoretically work with any IMAP email provider, not just Gmail.
+Theoretically works with any IMAP email provider, not just Gmail.

 The Security Question